Skip to main content

 Terrapin sat on rocks

 When the pets grew to the size of a dinner plate and developed substantial strength, many were irresponsibly released into the wild.
-This prompted fears for the health of local wildlife, as well as the terrapins themselves, which are ill-equipped to survive in the damp British climate.
+This prompted fears for the health of local wildlife, as well as the terrapins themselves, which are ill-equipped to survive in the cool and damp British climate.

 Terrapins, along with tortoises and turtles, are known as 'chelonians', meaning reptiles with shells.
 They are almost totally aquatic but need dry land to bask on during sunny days.
 Still waters and rivers in the midlands and southern England support the largest terrapin populations.
 Snapper turtles and European pond terrapins have also been spotted along our waterways.

-Last Edited: 17 November 2020
+Last Edited: 17 April 2024

 photo of a location on the canals